crearo/portfolio/README.md

 ----

-This is [my personal corner on the web](http://rish.space).
+This is [my personal corner on the web](http://rish.space) having good user interface and is responsive .
 I quite like the domain name; conveys exactly what it is.

 # Screenshots